fearherbs1/blue-team-pad-docs/Build Guide.md

 ## Step 5: Soldering the OLED (no socket)

 {: .warning }
-If you chose purchase the OLED sockets, skip to step 5.1
+If you chose purchase an OLED socket, skip to step 5.1

 Before we solder our OLED, lets install the OLED cover.
 This will help protect the OLED from damage after installation.

-First remove the protective film from the OLED. in this case it looks like a screen protector with a green pull tab.
+First remove the protective film from the OLED.
+In this case it looks like a screen protector with a green pull tab.

 ![OLED Screen Protector](/blue-team-pad-docs/images/oled-screen-protector.jpg){: width="600" }